Akhathuto/Edgtec-Trends/README.md

 - **Persistent Sidebar Navigation:** The top navigation tabs have been replaced with a more organized and persistent sidebar, making it easier than ever to navigate the expanding suite of tools.
 - **Full User Management:** Administrators can now delete users directly from the "User Management" tab within the dashboard, with appropriate safety confirmations.

-## Key Features
+## 🚀 Key Features

-- **Discovery & Analytics:**
+### Discovery & Analytics Suite 📈
-    - **Real-time Trend Discovery:** Find out what's currently trending in any country or category on YouTube and TikTok.
+- **Real-time Trend Discovery:** Find out what's currently trending in any country or category on YouTube and TikTok. *Pinpoint viral opportunities before they peak.*
-    - **Live Channel Analytics:** Connect your channels for an AI-powered performance summary or analyze any competitor's channel.
+- **Live Channel Analytics:** Connect your channels for an AI-powered performance summary or analyze any competitor's channel. *Benchmark your performance against anyone.*
-    - **Keyword Research Tool:** Analyze keyword search volume and competition to find untapped content opportunities.
+- **Keyword Research Tool:** Analyze keyword search volume and competition to find untapped content opportunities. *Own your niche with data-driven SEO.*
-    - **Video Analyzer:** Get an AI-powered breakdown of any YouTube or TikTok video's strengths and weaknesses.
+- **Video Analyzer:** Get an AI-powered breakdown of any YouTube or TikTok video's strengths and weaknesses. *Learn from the best (and the rest).*

-- **AI Create Suite:**
+### AI Create Suite 🎨
-    - **Content Idea Generation:** Generate unique and viral video ideas, complete with hooks, outlines, and hashtags.
+- **Content Idea Generation:** Generate unique and viral video ideas, complete with hooks, outlines, and hashtags. *Never run out of inspiration.*
-    - **AI Video & Animation Generation:** Create video content and animations using simple text prompts.
+- **AI Video & Animation Generation:** Create video content and animations using simple text prompts. *Bring your imagination to life in seconds.*
-    - **AI Image & Logo Generation:** Create logos and edit images with natural language instructions.
+- **AI Image & Logo Generation:** Create logos and edit images with natural language instructions. *Build your brand's visual identity effortlessly.*
-    - **AI Script Generation:** Turn any content idea into a production-ready script.
+- **AI Script Generation:** Turn any content idea into a production-ready script. *Go from concept to final draft instantly.*

-- **Strategy & Growth:**
+### Strategy & Growth Engine 🧠
-    - **AI Agents:** A team of specialized AI experts for brainstorming, growth hacking, monetization, and scriptwriting.
+- **AI Agents:** A team of specialized AI experts for brainstorming, growth hacking, monetization, and scriptwriting. *Your personal team of channel managers, on demand.*
-    - **Monetization Guide:** Receive tailored strategies to monetize your content based on your follower count.
+- **Monetization Guide:** Receive tailored strategies to monetize your content based on your follower count. *Unlock your earning potential.*
-    - **Full Strategy Reports:** A pro-level feature that combines trend analysis, content ideas, and monetization strategies into a single, comprehensive report.
+- **Full Strategy Reports:** A pro-level feature that combines trend analysis, content ideas, and monetization strategies into a single, comprehensive report. *Get your complete roadmap to success.*
-    - **Channel Growth Plan:** Get a custom, multi-point growth plan for your channel.
+- **Channel Growth Plan:** Get a custom, multi-point growth plan for your channel. *Receive actionable steps to grow faster.*
-    - **Brand Connect:** Find potential brand sponsors and generate professional pitch emails.
+- **Brand Connect:** Find potential brand sponsors and generate professional pitch emails. *Secure sponsorships with confidence.*

-- **Productivity & Management:**
+### Productivity & Management 🛠️
-    - **AI Chat Assistant "Nolo":** Brainstorm ideas and get creative advice from a dedicated AI chat assistant.
+- **AI Chat Assistant "Nolo":** Brainstorm ideas and get creative advice from a dedicated AI chat assistant. *Your creative co-pilot, always ready to help.*
-    - **Content History:** View and revisit all of your previously generated content in one place.
+- **Content History:** View and revisit all of your previously generated content in one place. *Your creative archive, always accessible.*
-    - **Advanced Admin Dashboard:** A secure panel for administrators to manage users, view platform statistics, and monitor a live feed of user activity.
+- **Advanced Admin Dashboard:** A secure panel for administrators to manage users, view platform statistics, and monitor a live feed of user activity. *Total control and oversight.*

-## Key Outputs & Deliverables
+## 🎬 Key Outputs & Deliverables

 `EdgTec` is designed to produce tangible, actionable content and strategies that you can directly implement.
 Here are the key outputs you can generate:

--   **📈 In-Depth Trend Reports:** Get detailed analysis of what's currently trending for any topic on YouTube and TikTok.
+- **📈 In-Depth Trend Reports:** Get detailed analysis of what's currently trending for any topic.
--   **💡 Viral Content Blueprints:** Generate multiple content ideas complete with catchy titles, strong hooks, script outlines, and relevant hashtags.
+- **💡 Viral Content Blueprints:** Generate multiple content ideas complete with titles, hooks, outlines, and hashtags.
--   **✍️ Production-Ready Scripts:** Turn a content idea into a complete, detailed video script with dialogue and visual cues.
+- **✍️ Production-Ready Scripts:** Turn a content idea into a complete, detailed video script.
--   **💰 Custom Monetization Plans:** Receive a list of suitable monetization strategies based on your platform and follower count.
+- **💰 Custom Monetization Plans:** Receive a list of monetization strategies based on your platform and follower count.
--   **📄 Comprehensive Strategy Documents:** A Pro-exclusive feature that combines trend analysis, content ideas, and monetization into a single, downloadable report.
+- **📄 Comprehensive Strategy Documents:** A Pro-exclusive feature combining trends, ideas, and monetization into one report.
--   **🎬 AI-Generated Videos, Animations & GIFs:** Create short-form or long-form videos, animations, and GIFs directly from a text prompt.
+- **🎬 AI-Generated Videos, Animations & GIFs:** Create visual media directly from a text prompt.
--   **🎨 AI-Generated Logos & Images:** Create a professional logo for your brand or edit any image with text prompts.
+- **🎨 AI-Generated Logos & Images:** Create a professional logo or edit any image with text prompts.
--   **🔍 SEO Keyword Analysis:** Uncover valuable keywords with data on search volume, competition, and related long-tail keywords.
+- **🔍 SEO Keyword Analysis:** Uncover valuable keywords with data on search volume and competition.
--   **📊 Live Channel Dashboards:** Get a real-time, AI-powered analytics report for your connected channels.
+- **📊 Live Channel Dashboards:** Get a real-time, AI-powered analytics report for your channels.

-## 🚀 Getting Started
+## ▶️ Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
-These steps are compatible with Windows, macOS, and Linux.
+Follow these instructions to get the project running on your local machine.

 ### Prerequisites

 You will need [Node.js](https://nodejs.org/) (which includes `npm`) installed on your computer.
-You can download it from the official website.

 ### Installation & Setup

-1.  **Download the Project Files:**
+1.  **Download Project Files:**
-    Since this project is not in a public repository, start by downloading and unzipping all the application files into a single folder on your machine.
+    Download and unzip all the application files into a single folder on your machine.

 2.  **Set Up Environment Variables:**
-    This project requires an API key from Google AI Studio to interact with the Gemini API.
-The application is configured to read `process.env.API_KEY` directly from the execution environment.
-In a real-world development scenario, you would:
+    > **IMPORTANT:** This project requires an API key from Google AI Studio to interact with the Gemini API.
+    >
+    The application is configured to read `process.env.API_key` directly from the execution environment.
+For local development, you should:
     - Create a new file named `.env` in the root of your project directory.
     - Add your API key to this file:
       ```